Bulkeley School: Description and history

-The Bulkeley School building is located a short way north of downtown New London, on a lot bounded by Huntington Street, Bulkeley Place, Hempstead Street, and Ye Antientist Burial Ground.
-The oldest portion of the building forms the western portion, with a larger modern brick structure to the east, overlooking Huntington Street.
-The older section is a built out of granite, and is 2 1/2 stories in height with High Victorian Gothic styling.
-It has steeply pitched gable roofs covered in multicolored slate, with three-art Gothic arched windows in the large flanking gables, the sections separate by pillars.
+The Bulkeley School building is located a short way north of downtown New London on a lot bounded by Huntington Street, Bulkeley Place, Hempstead Street, and Ye Antientist Burial Ground.
+The western portion of the building is the oldest section, with a larger modern brick structure to the east overlooking Huntington Street.
+The older section is built out of granite, and is 2 1/2 stories in height with High Victorian Gothic styling.
+It has steeply pitched gable roofs covered in multicolored slate, with Gothic arched windows in the large flanking gables, the sections separated by pillars.
 A central gable is lower, with a single Gothic window at its center.

 The main building design was by Leopold Eidlitz, a prominent New York City architect, and it was completed in 1873.
-The Bulkeley School was founded due to a bequest from Leonard H. Bulkeley, a local merchant, for the establishment of a private boys secondary school.
-The school was open at no cost to New London students, who had to pass an exam to gain admission.
-In 1891 the school began accepting tuition-paying out-of-town students, and its success prompted several rounds of expansion.
-It continued to operate as a private school until 1951.
-It was then merged into New London's public school system, and was later used to house town offices.
-After undergoing significant renovations and expansion, it now houses a local magnet school.
+The Bulkeley School was founded under a bequest from local merchant Leonard H. Bulkeley for the establishment of a private boys secondary school.
+It was open at no cost to New London students, who had to pass an exam to gain admission.
+In 1891, the school began accepting tuition-paying out-of-town students, and its success prompted several rounds of expansion.
+It continued to operate as a private school until 1951, when it was merged into New London's public school system; it was later used to house town offices.